-- (i) Two in each of the following: English, French, German. - (ii) One in each of the following: Mathematics, Physics, Chemistry, Drawing.
+- (i) Two in each of the following: English, French, German. - (ii) One in each of the following: Mathematics, Physics, Chemistry, Drawing. - (iii) Eleven classes, so selected from the following groups that at least one class shall be chosen from each group, and not more than four from groups II and III taken together:

-^{}Students selecting Physics 1 A in the third year must have taken Mechanics 1 in the second year.
+^{}Students selecting Physics 2 or 3 in the third year must have taken Mechanics 1 in the second year.